Analysis | When Will Boeing 737 Max Fly Again and More Questions

 Two crashes within five months -- Lion Air Flight 610 in October 2018 off the coast of Indonesia and Ethiopian Airlines Flight 302 in March outside Addis Ababa -- killed 346 people and led to a global grounding of Boeing Co.’s relatively new 737 Max jets, the fourth generation of a venerable brand first flown in 1967.
-Uncertainty over when it will fly again is starting to affect the airline industry’s longer-term plans, and Boeing abandoned its financial forecast for 2019 as it faces questions about the plane’s development and testing and its own transparency.
+Uncertainty over when it will fly again is starting to affect the airline industry’s longer-term plans, and Boeing said it’s taking a $4.9 billion charge as it faces questions about the plane’s development and testing and its own transparency.

 1. When will the 737 Max fly again?

-Unclear, though Boeing Chief Executive Officer Dennis Muilenburg projected the Max’s return by the end of this year.
+Unclear.
+Boeing estimated in July that the plane would be approved to return to service in the U.S. and other countries beginning “early in the fourth quarter.”
+Chief Executive Officer Dennis Muilenburg earlier projected it would be by the end of this year.
 Boeing has been testing a proposed software fix that it says will address, along with revised pilot training, what probably went wrong in both crashes.
 That fix requires approval by the U.S. Federal Aviation Administration.
 Meantime, problems are compounding.
-The FAA said in June that it had uncovered a new safety issue related to the 737 Max’s flight-control system that requires fixing.
+The FAA said in June that it uncovered a new safety issue related to the 737 Max’s flight-control system that requires fixing.
 The European Union Aviation Safety Agency has its own list of issues it wants Boeing to address, including one involving the autopilot.
 American Airlines Group Inc. and United Airlines Holdings Inc. have removed the 737 Max from their schedules through early November.

 2. Will air travelers get back on board?